 We suggested shifting Cory's nap back by 15 minutes, every couple of days, to give him more time to adjust to the changes.
 We also explained to Lauren that his early waking was partly caused by his nap being earlier in the day, so moving it back was a good step towards eliminating that dreaded 5:30am start too.

-By shifting his nap back in the day, we were able to get Cory through to bedtime at 7pm far more rested than he'd previously been but still good and ready for bed.
-He was immediately easier to settle to sleep and Lauren only needed to use our Toddler Tactics methods to negate his calling out at bedtime for a few nights before Cory was going down without a peep!
-The early morning was a harder habit to break (it is always the hardest sleep habit!) and Lauren had to implement some strategies to help teach Cory that it was still sleep time (and not play time!) and to reset his body clock away from the habit wake.
+By shifting his nap later in the day, Lauren was able to get Cory through to bedtime at 7pm far more rested than he'd previously been, but still good and ready for bed.
+He was immediately easier to settle to sleep, but was still calling out to Lauren each night.
+After a few nights of following our gentle settling methods though, Cory was going down without a peep!

 Now, Cory is waking between 6:30-7:00am for his day and going to bed easily at night.
 Lauren can't believe the change in her little boy: